mikesouza/serverless-import-apigateway/README.md

     restApiRootResourceId: 9df5ik7fyy # Root resource ID, represent as / path
 ```

-The `restApiId` and `restApiRootResourceId` can be obtained via the AWS CLI with the `aws apigateway get-rest-apis` and `aws apigateway get-resources` commands, respectively.
+However, it's not ideal to hardcode the `restApiId` and `restApiRootResourceId` into your `serverless.yml`, which can be obtained via the AWS CLI with the [get-rest-apis](https://docs.aws.amazon.com/cli/latest/reference/apigateway/get-rest-apis.html) and [get-resources](https://docs.aws.amazon.com/cli/latest/reference/apigateway/get-resources.html) commands, respectively.

-However, it's not ideal to hardcode these IDs into your `serverless.yml` and unfortunately you cannot import the first service's exported CloudFormation stack output variable `ExportedApiGatewayRestApi` from within the provider's configuration using something like `'Fn::ImportValue': ExportedApiGatewayRestApi`.
+Unfortunately you cannot import the first service's exported CloudFormation stack output variable `ExportedApiGatewayRestApi` from within the provider's configuration using something like `restApiId: { 'Fn::ImportValue': ExportedApiGatewayRestApi }`.
 This will produce an error.

-The next best thing is to populate environment variables or pass in options from the CLI using a shell script which queries these IDs from the AWS CLI using the REST API's name so that you can reference them from the provider's configuration with `${opt:restApiId}` or `${env:restApiId}`.
+The next best thing is to write a shell script that queries these IDs with the AWS CLI by filtering on the REST API's name and paths, and populating environment variables or passing in parameters to the Serverless CLI, so that you can reference them from the provider's configuration with `${opt:restApiId}` or `${env:restApiId}`.
 The script might look something like this:

 ```bash
 #!/usr/bin/env bash